 PHOTOSHOP MAGIC ETC

-Photoshop is not only a way to create or enhance art, but can be quite sneaky in correcting photos, when an App just can’t do it!
+Photoshop is not only a way to create or enhance art, but can be quite sneaky in correcting photos, when an App or push of a button just can’t do it!

 Common corrections can be removing blemishes, stains, etc, but I tend to take it to the next level.

 In large group photos for example, where we had many photos to choose from, yet not one photo had everyone smiling or looking great at the same time.
 I’ve been known to perform “head transplants” where I’ll switch out person’s head from another photo of them, to have one group photo where everyone looks great, and no one is the wiser (artist patient confidentiality)

 To “clean-up” a photo, if I want one image to stand out, but behind the image is a cluttered background, I’ll remove the clutter.

 Newer quick fixes and tools to remove extra people in photoshop or Iphones can be useful, but they can only work if there is a simple background.

 With an attention to detail, the artist eye, and mad photoshop skills, posting a bad photo is not an option.

 A little dragon slaying. . .
 You can see in my Stationery portfolio some of the creative cards I made using photoshop, here’s one example where I posed us in our house, then put us on a dragon for a very unusual holiday card!